Sumanta106/Sumanta106/README.md

 Hi there 👋
 - - I'm a passionate IT student from Nepal 🇳🇵,
 - 📫 How to reach me: thakurisumanta@gmail.com
-- ⚡ things i'm in love with :, and .
+- ⚡ things i'm in love with :
            .
 Coding💻
            .
 Playing football,basketball,online games as well [Pubg Mobile & Mobile Legend Bang Bang] .
 Watching anime 🦊